 That was the most beautiful of the girls that I thought on Fiverr as soon as I saw her profile I’m like, —Oh my god, I want to pay her to dance to my video.
 This is amazing.

 And I was shocked at the viewer’s results.

-I thought this would just be as easy in my head is okay, I’ll upload this video, and then I’ll get a bunch of views and people will like it, which which may be an issue with with my channel and my thinking.
-So this video actually got more dislikes in terms of the ratio than the other one.
+I thought this would just be as easy in my head is okay, I’ll upload this video, and then I’ll get a bunch of views and people will like it, which may be an issue with my channel and my thinking.
+So this video got more dislikes in terms of the ratio than the other one.

 I was shocked because I thought —This is amazing.
 It was only a short video and I named it again to aim at “YouTube search traffic” so we’ll take… and the comments on this video.

 It was funny.
 “This is one of the most confusing channels I’ve seen in my life.”
 “This man posts the most random content”